pantinor/slick-chess/README.md

 Slick Chess

-Borrowed Java Chess code (Arvydas Bancewicz) and refactored with the Slick opengl library.
+Borrowed Java Chess code (from Arvydas Bancewicz) and refactored with the Slick opengl library.

 Added animations using sprite sheets.
 I used sprites from this website for the SPRITES image set: http://www.reinerstilesets.de/